 Water Conservation Tips

-The Beaumont-Cherry Valley Water District is always concerned about water conservation, and we encourage our customers to be aware of all water usage activities.
-Conserving water is easier than you think, so here are a few tips on how to save water in your daily life:
+The Beaumont-Cherry Valley Water District is always concerned about water conservation, and we encourage our customers to be aware of all water-use activities.
+Conserving water is easier than you think, so here are practical tips you can use today.

 - Evaporative coolers require a seasonal maintenance checkup.
 For more efficient cooling, check your evaporative cooler annually.